purescript-hyper/purescript-hypertrout/docs/src/index.md

 -   `:>` separates a routing type modifier, like `Capture`, and the rest of the routing type.

-We define handlers for our resource methods as regular functions on the specified data types, returning `ExceptT RoutingError m a` values, where `m` is the monad of our middleware, and `a` is the type to render for the resource.
+We define a resource record using regular functions on the specified data types, returning `ExceptT RoutingError m a` values, where `m` is the monad of our middleware, and `a` is the type to render for the resource and method.

 ``` {.haskell include=docs/src/Site2.purs snippet=handlers}
 ```